A look at the next 5 HOF ballots

 Final year on the ballot: Manny Ramirez

 Ramirez has never been in danger of falling off the ballot by polling under 5%, but he also has made little headway since he debuted in 2017 with 23.8% of the vote.
-He actually lost ground in 2024, dropping slightly to 32.5%, and multiple PED violations make it unlikely that his fortunes will change.
+He came in at 34.3% in 2025, and multiple PED violations make it unlikely that his fortunes will change.

 2027 ballot